electricimp/BuildAPI/README.md

 # BuildAPIAgent

+**The Build API is now deprecated and will shortly be removed from service.
+Please do not use this library**

 A very simple integration of the Electric Imp Build API.

-This class provides basic interaction with [Electric Imp’s Build API](https://electricimp.com/docs/buildapi/) in order to provide agent code with extra information that is not available through the [imp API](https://electricimp.com/docs/api/).
+This class provides basic interaction with Electric Imp’s Build API in order to provide agent code with extra information that is not available through the [imp API](https://developer.electricimp.com/api).
 Since this information is typically accessed only once during an application’s runtime, *BuildAPIAgent* operates synchronously, so requests for information such as the name of the model will block your application code until the data is returned.

 **To add this library to your project, add** `#require "BuildAPIAgent.class.nut:1.1.1"` **to the top of your agent code**